hvdwolf/Joying-RootAssistant/README.md

 WARNING: Only for joying Intel 3GR head units.

 Note: Windows users can better download the zip.
-For some reason the adb.exe gives and "access refused" error when download the repositiry using git.
+For some reason the adb.exe gives and "access refused" error when downloading the repository using git.

 Currently this repository only contains the SuperSU install scripts and the busybox upgrade scripts.